jonathanlin0/lloydgpt-data/data/main.md

 The Fleming cannon fires once after rotation, once at the end of winter term, and once at the end of spring term.

 During rotation, first year students get to meet members of each house, participate in house activities that showcase their unique cultures (dinners, desserts, and big events), and then rank the houses according to their preferences in the End-of-Rotation Form.
 If students do not wish to affiliate with a house, they are also able to opt out of the House System in the End-of-Rotation Form.
 After rotation, students may also affiliate with a house by getting to know the members and individually seeking membership through that house's membership process.

 Rotation is available only during the first year and cannot be deferred, whereas the individual house membership process is available throughout a student's career.
 Students who opt for membership in one of the houses may live in the house or may live in the Bechtel residence.
 If you choose not to be a member of a house, Caltech will ensure that you have housing in one of our unaffiliated housing options, most often Bechtel.
 For more information about Rotation, please visit ihc.caltech.edu/rotation

 The cannon (Flemming Cannon) fires blanks.

 ## Dining Halls and Cafes

-Open Kitchen is open on weekdays from 7:00 to 10:30 and 15:00 to 19:00.
+Open Kitchen is open on weekdays from 7:00 am to 10:30 am and 3:00 pm to 7:00 pm.

-Red door is open on weekdays from 0:00 to 2:00 and 8:30 to 23:59.
-Red Door is open on weekends from 0:00 to 2:00 and 15:00 to 23:59.
+Red door is open on weekdays from 12:00 am to 2:00 am and 8:30 am to 11:59 pm.
+Red Door is open on weekends from 12:00 am to 2:00 am and 3:00 pm to 11:59 pm.

-On weekdays, chandler is open from 7:00 to 10:30 and 11:00am to 15:30 and 17:00 to 19:00.
-On weekends, Chandler is open from 9:00 to 15:00.
+On weekdays, chandler is open from 7:00 am to 10:30 am and 11:00am to 3:30 pm and 5:00 pm to 7:00 pm.
+On weekends, Chandler is open from 9:00 am to 3:00 pm.

-Broad is open from 7:30 to 10:30 and 11:00 to 14:30 on weekdays.
+Broad is open from 7:30 am to 10:30 am and 11:00 am to 2:30 am on weekdays.
 Broad is not open on weekends.

-House dinner is at 18:25 on weekdays.
+House dinner is at 6:25 on weekdays.

 ## Lloyd Government (excomm) and other House Positions